vue-final/vue-final-modal/docs/content/zh-Hant/examples/recommend.md

 ---
-title: Recommended use
+title: Recommended usage
 description: 'Vue Final Modal is a renderless, stackable, detachable and lightweight modal component.'
-position: 3
 category: Examples
-version: 0.17
+position: 11
 ---

 ## Write a `HOC`

 <alert>

-您可以輕鬆創建“高階組件”，並可以根據需要自定義“模板”，“腳本”和“樣式”。
+You can create a `higher-order component` easily and can customize `template`, `script` and `style` based on your needs.

 </alert>